NEW:

 News articles/current events: https://newsela.com/

-Highlights for Kidshttp://www.highlightskids.com/
+Highlights for Kids - http://www.highlightskids.com/

 Scholastic Kids - http://www.scholastic.com/parents/play/printables/#Rainbow-Fairies-Printables